koyomin-dono/github-slideshow/_posts/0000-01-02-koyomin-dono.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-"ore wa chin chin ga daisuki nandayo!"
+"ore wa o chin chin ga daisuki nandayo!"
 Use the left arrow to go back!